-Obesity Caused by Rare Genetic Deficiencies Affecting the MC4 Pathway

-The MC4 pathway serves a critical role in the control of food intake and energy balance.
-Its activity decreases appetite and caloric intake, and increases energy expenditure, with MC4R acting as the final step in the signaling pathway.
-This important hypothalamic, or lower brainstem, pathway has been the focus of extensive investigation for many years, and we have a deep understanding of this mechanism, which is unlike the targets of most other anti-obesity therapies.
+Obesity Caused by Rare Genetic Deficiencies Affecting the MC4 Pathway extensive investigation for many years, and we have a deep understanding of this mechanism, which is unlike the targets of most other anti-obesity therapies.
 As a result, we believe we can better predict the efficacy and safety profile expected from modulating this target.
 The critical role of the MC4 pathway in weight regulation was also validated with the discovery that single genetic defects at many points in this pathway result in early onset, severe obesity.